Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Broadcast and Multiple-Access EH Networks

 For the broadcast EH network, given a limit on the average transmit power, $\bar P_{\rm lim}$, we wish to determine the optimal desired powers $P_{{\rm d},k}(i)$, $\forall i,k$, which produce the corresponding $P_{{\rm out},k}(i)$, $\forall i,k$, such that $\bar P_{\rm out}\leq \bar P_{\rm lim}$ holds and the average utility function $\bar U$ is maximized.
 We define this rigorously in the following maximization problem for $N\to\infty$

 where $P_{\rm in}(i)$ is known causally at the EH transmitter as explained for the point-to-point EH channel.

-On the other hand, for the equivalent non-EH broadcast network, the non-EH transmitter can satisfy any desired powers, thus $P_{{\rm out},k}(i)=P_{{\rm d},k}(i)$, $\forall i,k$.
-Therefore, maximizing the average utility function, $\bar U$, for the equivalent broadcast non-EH network has the following form for $N\to\infty$
+On the other hand, for the equivalent non-EH broadcast network, the non-EH transmitter can supply any desired power, thus $P_{{\rm out},k}(i)=P_{{\rm d},k}(i)$, $\forall i,k$.
+Therefore, maximizing the average utility function, $\bar U$, for the equivalent non-EH broadcast network has the following form for $N\to\infty$